 FAQs

-What weight capacity should I look for in a weighted backpack?
+What weight capacity backpack should I choose for pull-ups?